CameronBrooks11/Cams-Nexus/pages/Tasks Dump.md

 - *This needs to be empty by the end of each day*
 - ---
+- But screen protector, phone case and toothbrush heads
 - Fix all project templates
 - Fix script (times) and transfer person
 - UES